v-blazhko/mylanding/README.md

 # mylanding

-Tried developing an example of a landing page.
-Actual version of a full web site as Wordpress custom theme available at http://blazh.co/prowork
+Developing an example of a landing page (then turned into a full website).
+Actual version of a full web site as a Wordpress custom theme available at http://blazhko.tech/prowork